exiled-apes/candy-machine-mint/README.md

 This identifies the RPC server your web app will access the Solana network through.

-If you are using a SPL Token to MINT, you have two additional environment parameters to set :
+If you are using a custom SPL Token to MINT, you have two additional environment parameters to set :

 ```